CyberPointer/task-airport/README.md

 ```

 The Service package is heart of business logic that produces expected by client results.
-* It's divided by Interfaces and theirs implemenetation, each service is using java's  streampipelines & lambdas in order to deliver correct outcomes.
+* It's divided by Interfaces and classes that implement them, each service is using java's  streampipelines & lambdas in order to deliver correct outcomes.
 * FlightEntityServiceImpl calculates number of flights arriving/departing and pieces of baggage arriving/departing at concrete airport.
 Additionaly it finds flightId based on flightNumber and Date.
 * CargoEntityServiceImpl produces information about concrete flight's cargo weight, baggage weight and total weight, it uses FlightEntityServiceImpl's help in order to find correct flight ID.

 ## Tests

-Each class has their own corresponding test class that makes unit and integration tests.
+Each class has their own corresponding test class that makes unit and integration(Some tests need application context to inject correct dependencies) tests.
 Except classes that come from "model" package.

-Tests are being made based on diffrent from main applciation JSON data files, they are located in following directory:
+Tests that were made, are based on different from main applciation JSON data files, they are located in following directory:
 ```
 main/src/test/resources/json/testcargo.json
 main/src/test/resources/json/testflight.json